vectordotdev/vector/website/guides/integrate/sources/socket.md

 ---
 last_modified_on: "2020-03-27"
 $schema: "/.meta/.schemas/guides.json"
-title: "Collect logs from Socket and send them anywhere"
+title: "Collect logs from a TCP, UDP, or UDS socket and send them anywhere"
-description: "A guide to quickly, and correctly, collect logs from Socket and send them anywhere."
+description: "A guide to quickly, and correctly, collect logs from a TCP, UDP, or UDS socket and send them anywhere."
 author_github: https://github.com/binarylogic
 tags: ["type: tutorial","domain: sources","source: socket"]
 ---